Paul Wellstone: Presidential aspirations

 Shortly after his reelection to the Senate in 1996, Wellstone began contemplating a run for his party's nomination for President of the United States in 2000.
 In May 1997, he embarked on a cross-country speaking and listening tour dubbed "The Children's Tour."
 It took him through rural areas of Mississippi and Appalachia and the inner cities of Minneapolis, Chicago, Los Angeles, and Baltimore.
-He intended to retrace the steps Robert F. Kennedy took during a similar tour in 1966, and to highlight the fact that conditions had improved slightly for African-Americans since the civil rights movement, but not much for poor whites despite their dependency on food stamps, government jobs (military) and the massive federal investment in their regions, especially Appalachia.
+He intended to retrace the steps Robert F. Kennedy took during a similar tour in 1966.

+Wellstone planned to highlight that conditions had improved slightly for African Americans since the height of the civil rights movement, but not much for poor whites, despite their receiving food stamps, gaining more government (mostly military) jobs, and the massive federal investment in their regions, especially Appalachia.

 In 1998, Wellstone formed an exploratory committee and a leadership PAC, the Progressive Politics Network, that paid for his travels to Iowa and New Hampshire, two early primary states in the nomination process.
 He spoke before organized labor and local Democrats, using the slogan "I represent the democratic wing of the Democratic Party."
 Vermont governor Howard Dean later incorporated that phrase into his stump speech in the 2004 US presidential election.

 On January 9, 1999, Wellstone called a press conference at the Minnesota State Capitol at which he said he lacked the stamina necessary for a national campaign, citing chronic back problems he ascribed to an old wrestling injury.
 His pain was later diagnosed as multiple sclerosis.
 He thereafter endorsed former Senator Bill Bradley of New Jersey, the only Democratic candidate to challenge Vice President Al Gore.